udem-dlteam/ribbit/README.md

       $ echo "(putchar 65) (putchar 10)" | gsi rsc.scm - -l empty -t py | python3
       A

-    Bootstrap the Ribbit AOT compiler using itself to get a JavaScript version of the compiler and use it to compile a program:
+    Compile the Ribbit AOT compiler using itself to get a JavaScript version of the compiler and use it to compile a program:

       $ ./rsc -t js -l max rsc.scm   # compile rsc.scm to rsc.scm.js